-It accelerated [sped up] as it fell due to the pull of gravity.
+What forces affected your lander as it fell?It accelerated [sped up] as it fell due to the pull of gravity.
 Air also pushed on it, and this air resistance slowed it down.

-After testing, what changes did you make to your lander?
+After testing, what changes did you make to your lander?Answers will vary.

-Testing helps you see what works and what doesn’t.
+Engineers’ early ideas rarely work out perfectly.
+How does testing help them improve a design?Testing helps you see what works and what doesn’t.
 Knowing this lets you improve a design by fixing the things that aren’t working well or could work even better.

-(Answers will vary.
-But in general, kids will see that there are many ways to successfully tackle a challenge.)
+What did you learn from watching others test their landers?Answers will vary.
+But in general, kids will see that there are many ways to successfully tackle a challenge.

-If the dust layer is soft, it would help cushion a landing.
+The moon is covered in a thick layer of fine dust.
+How might this be an advantage?
+A disadvantage?If the dust layer is soft, it would help cushion a landing.
 However, if it is too soft, a lander could sink into it and get stuck.
 Also, the lander’s rocket engine could send up clouds of dust, which could get into the machinery and cause it to jam or malfunction.)

-Have kids drop their landers from two feet.
+- Hold a“ How High Can You Go?” contest: Have students drop their landers from two feet.
 Eliminate all landers that bounce out their “astronauts.”
 Next, raise the height to three feet.
 Continue in this fashion until a winner emerges.
 You can also increase the challenge by having kids add a third marshmallow “astronaut” to their cups.

-Have kids see if the number of folds in an index card makes a difference in the amount of force the spring can absorb.
+- Test springs of different sizes: Have students see if the number of folds in an index card makes a difference in the amount of force the spring can absorb.
 Have them fold index cards with two, four, and six folds.
 Have them test to see how much of a difference these different springs make in how softly a lander touches down.